 Rifaat al-Assad, the uncle of Syria’s President Bashar al-Assad, is facing permanent asset forfeiture in France in connection with unexplained wealth and asset accumulation in France.
 He was charged in France last month with corruption, money laundering and embezzlement of state assets from Syria.
 He was ordered to remain in France.
 He is a politically exposed person (“PEP“).

 al-Assad was Syria’s vice president in the 1980s.
 He lives in mansions in Spain, Paris and London.
-The Assad family is claiming their unexplained wealth is from gifts from King Abdullah of Saudi Arabia.
-Those gifts would be equal to close to US$1 billion.
+The Assad family is claiming their unexplained wealth is not unexplained because they were given gifts of money from King Abdullah of Saudi Arabia, which would be equal to close to US$1 billion.

-But in this article in France, the son somewhat contradicts his father and says all their wealth was gifted by friends and many governments, including most Arab countries, to the family, including France which allegedly invited al-Assad to come to France and bought properties for the family and funded them to live in France.
-The son alleges that al-Assad left Syria without a penny with 400 members of his family and entourage, and landed in Switzerland, penniless and homeless, essentially as refugees.
-One wonders why a penniless refugee needs a large staff, servants and an entourage.
-One wonders how a PEP can be a refugee.
-One wonders how he paid for a jet to fly 400 people to Switzerland and how he housed, fed and clothed his 400 refugees.
-One wonders how Switzerland accepted a whole flock of 400 PEPs, purely as a matter of AML and immigration law.
+In this article in France, the son somewhat contradicts his father and says all their wealth was gifted by multiple parties including friends and many governments, including Arab countries, to the family.
+He alleges the government of France invited al-Assad to live in France and the government bought properties for the family and funded them all to live there.
+The son alleges that al-Assad left Syria without one penny with 400 members of his family and servants, and landed in Switzerland, penniless and homeless, essentially as refugees.
+He does not explain how the private large jet was able to be fuelled and paid for by a penniless refugee from Syria, and how he housed, fed and clothed the 400 family members and servants that made up the group of refugees.
+He does not explain how Switzerland processed a flock of 400 penniless PEPs from Syria when they landed, purely as a matter of AML and immigration law.

 al-Assad owns a £10 million Georgian mansion off Park Lane in London, next door to his son Ribal, who lives in a similar mansion.
 He owns €90 million in real estate in Paris and owns 500 properties in Spain worth €690 million.
 His real estate was bought through private companies registered in Panama, Curacao, Liechtenstein and Luxembourg.
 Spain has seized 503 properties and over 200 bank accounts of al-Assad and under his children’s and private company names.